rebcabin/cljs-start/cljs_start/editors/01-editor.md

 !SLIDE

-## You can do a lot with console figwheel and editor with Clojure support
+# You can do a lot with figwheel and editor with Clojure support

 !SLIDE

-## Not many editors with great ClojureScript REPL support
+# Not many editors with great ClojureScript REPL support

 !SLIDE